 Moses, a former ranger, wanted to attack the sad poaching issue in his area north of the Bwindi Impenetrable Forest in Uganda.
 After a huge awareness march for the African elephants couple of years ago the ball started rolling.
 A handful of poachers approached Moses.
 They wanted to stop killing animals, but it was their livelihood.
 He had to get creative.
 He had to find money.

-Being a savvy man, Moses rallied support via Facebook and within short order had raised enough funds to begin two alternative income projects for these reforming poachers.
-Namely, bee keeping and Talapia fish farming.
+Being a savvy man, Moses rallied support via Facebook and within short order had raised enough funds to begin two alternative income projects for these reforming wildlife poachers.
+Namely, bee keeping and Tilapia fish farming.

 With the money he raised he bought material to build bee hives.
 Each former poacher received a bee hive.
 Every three months honey is ready to harvest.
 About 3 liters per hive.
 One bottle goes to the poacher and his family and two bottles get sold.
 Some money goes to buy more materials to build more bee hives.

 Tilapia Fish Farming

 Tilapia fish are easily raised in ponds.
 The reformed poachers started digging.
 Every week fish are harvested and divided up among the reformed poachers.
 Again, some are sold.
 In Moses’ true fashion, some money goes to the ex-poachers and some back to his organization to reinvest and pay for operational expenses.
 Expenses like fish food.

 In 2017 Moses and his supporters marched again.
 This time in two villages near the Queen Elisabeth National Park.
 More poachers turned in their spears and snares.
 More bee hives are being built and fish ponds dug.
 More wildlife is being saved.

 Moses also included another money making venture for his reformed poachers… vegetable farming.
 Again, Moses reached out for help.
 Money is needed for seeds and simple farming equipment.